PluralKit/PluralKit/docs/content/user-guide.md

 The practical effect of this is:
 * **Keep proxy tags on:** `[Message goes here]` -> [Message goes here]
 * **Keep proxy tags off:** `[Message goes here]` -> Message goes here

+### Disabling proxying on a per-server basis
+If you need to disable or re-enable proxying messages for your system entirely in a specific server (for example, if you'd like to use a different proxy bot there), you can use the commands:

+    pk;system proxy off
+    pk;s proxy on

 ## Results so far